blockvigil/ethvigil-docs/docs/cli_gettingstarted.md

 * access your account information on EthVigil
 * deploy a Solidity smart contract through the CLI tool

->We have also included examples of equivalent cURL/Python requests.
-If you wish to setup the CLI tool later, skip this section of the guide to learn about the HTTP request endpoints ⏩ ⏩ [Using the HTTP APIs](http_gettingstarted.md)
+>If you wish to setup the CLI tool later, skip this section of the guide to use the web interface directly [⏩ ⏩ Using the Web Interface](web_gettingstarted.md)

 ## Requirements for installing the CLI tool
 * Python 3